-Gets the precision of the time read, the nominal interval between ticks.
-It is the same as calling getQueryPrecision(RelativeTime)5 with null as an argument.
+Obtain the precision with which time can be read, i.e., the nominal interval between ticks.
+It is the same as calling getQueryPrecision(RelativeTime)9 with null as an argument.

-a value representing the read precision.
+a newly allocated time value holding the read precision.

 getQueryPrecision(RelativeTime)